ArthurPieri/conceitos_Programacao/0_docs/8_messages.md

 - Nest will then try to, automatically, create controller instances for us

 **When using Dependency Injection, it will create only one instance and pass it around the system**

+## DI inside of a single module

+"PowerModule" => PowerService -> Regulator Service

+1. Add the '@injectable()' decorator to powerServices
+2. Add the PowerService to the PowerModule's list of providers
+3. Define the constructor method on RegulatorService and add 'PowerService' to it

+## DI berween Modules

+"PowerModule" -> "CPUModule"

+1. Add PowerService to the PowerModule's list of 'exports'
+2. Import the PowerModule into s the CPUModule list of 'imports'
+3. Define the constructor method on CPUService and add 'PowerService' to it